mostafammagdy/DealHunter/README.md

 An running instance can be accessed at http://dealhunter-env.eba-htprj3h6.us-east-1.elasticbeanstalk.com/
 It should run 24/7 without requiring the student to restart the AWS academy session

-It can also be run by importing this project as a maven project in eclipse, then running Maven Build with the goal
+It can also be run by opening  a terminal in /target and running the command:

-    package -Dactive.profile=prod

-Once it is finished building, open a terminal in DealHunter/target and run the command:

     java -jar ecommerce-0.0.1-SNAPSHOT.jar
 Then you can navigate to http://localhost:5000/ on a browser with JavaScript enabled.

+If there is a problem with the existing jar, you can try importing this project as a maven project in eclipse, then running Maven Build with the goal

+    package -Dactive.profile=prod

+To rebuild the jar.